structurizr/structurizr.github.io/dsl/08-expressions.md

 - `element.technology==<technology>`: all elements with the specified technology
 - `element.technology!=<technology>`: all elements without the specified technology
 - `element.properties[name]==value`: all elements that have the specified property with the specified value
+- `element.group==name`: all elements that have the specified group
 - `element==-><identifier>`: the specified element (or group) plus afferent couplings
 - `element==<identifier>->`: the specified element (or group) plus efferent couplings
 - `element==-><identifier>->`: the specified element (or group) plus afferent and efferent couplings